 Two railroad bridges in San Jose, the Delmas Avenue and the Prevost Avenue Bridges, which are within the Historical Study Area, were evaluated for the Caltrain Electrification Program in 2002.
 They were determined ineligible for the CRHR and NRHP.
 SHPO concurred with this finding in a letter dated December 9, 2002 (California SHPO 2002).
+A review of their original evaluation by qualified architectural historians has not resulted in a change to the determination; the passage of time has not resulted in changing perceptions of their significance.
+Therefore, they are not historic

-Thresholds of Significance 3.4.2.2 1
+3.4.2.2 Thresholds of Significance